RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>4</sup> He riseth from supper, and laid aside his garments; and took a towel, and girded himself.
 <sup>5</sup> After that he poureth water into a bason, and began to wash the disciples ’ feet, and to wipe [them] with the towel wherewith he was girded.
 <sup>6</sup> Then cometh he to Simon Peter: and Peter saith unto him, Lord, dost thou wash my feet?
-<sup>7</sup> Jesus answered and said unto him, What I do thou knowest not now; but thou shalt know hereafter .
+<sup>7</sup> Jesus answered and said unto him, What I do thou knowest not now; but thou shalt know hereafter.
 <sup>8</sup> Peter saith unto him, Thou shalt never wash my feet.
 Jesus answered him, If I wash thee not, thou hast no part with me.
 <sup>9</sup> Simon Peter saith unto him, Lord, not my feet only, but also [my] hands and [my] head.
 <sup>10</sup> Jesus saith to him, He that is washed needeth not save to wash [his] feet, but is clean every whit: and ye are clean, but not all.